Stolz/Assets/README.md

 ## Features

 - **Very easy to use**.
+- Can minify and generate multiple times per page.
+- Can be used inside laravel views directly.
 - Autogenerates tags for including your JavaScript and CSS files.
 - Supports programmatically adding assets on the fly.
 - Supports local (**including packages**) or remote assets.